brokenarmor451/word_find/README.md

-Drag line over letters to find specified words to complete the level.
+Draw line over letters to find specified words to complete the level.